daveSeme/PRADAHOTEL-SYSTEM/README.md

 # PRADAHOTEL-SYSTEM
-This is a simople hotel system that gives users/ guests a nixce experience, contractless auto check in and out
+This is a simple  python (django) made hotel system that gives users/ guests a nixce experience, contractless auto check in and out